Radiator Leak: A Source Of Water Damage In Your Englewood Home

 Water Damage Caused By A Radiator Leak

-Slowly the radiator under the dining room window leaks water from an ancient valve.
-Originally used to adjust the flow of water the device seemed frozen in place by sediment or oxidation.
-A crack in the connection allows water to seep out, barely noticeable, but increasing in volume in warmer weather as the water and cast iron cool and the valve seal loosens.
-SERVPRO puts you in touch with an appropriate radiator repair shop, and then our technicians move to restore the water damage.
+Slowly the radiator under the dining room window leaks water from an old valve.
+Originally used to adjust the water flow, the device seemed frozen in place by sediment or oxidation.
+A crack in the connection allows water to seep out, barely noticeable but increasing in volume in warmer weather as the water and cast iron remarkable and the valve seal loosens.
+SERVPRO puts you in touch with an appropriate radiator repair shop.
+Then our technicians move to restore the water damage.